 I’m going to assume that you use Google Analytics.
 Within Google Analytics, click “All Campaigns” under the Acquisition section.

 You can view your results by Campaign, Source, or Medium.
-I want to view by Medium to pick up a couple of campaigns that I edited URLs by placement.
+I want to view by Medium to pick up a couple of The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that I edited URLs by placement.

 We can now see the quality of the visits of those visiting after clicking from the Audience Network placement.